Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Representation Learning

 1. What is representation learning?
 Why is it useful? (for a particular architecture, for other tasks, etc.)
+1. What is the relation between Representation Learning and Deep Learning?
 1. What is one-shot and zero-shot learning (Google's NMT)?
 Give examples.
 1. What trade offs does representation learning have to consider?
-1. What is greedy layer-wise unsupervised pretraining?
+1. What is greedy layer-wise unsupervised pretraining (GLUP)?
 Why greedy?
 Why layer-wise?
 Why unsupervised?
 Why pretraining?
 1. What were/are the purposes of the above technique? (deep learning problem and initialization)
+1. Why does unsupervised pretraining work?
+1. When does unsupervised training work?
+Under which circumstances?
+1. Why might unsupervised pretraining act as a regularizer?
+1. What is the disadvantage of unsupervised pretraining compared to other forms of unsupervised learning?
+1. How do you control the regularizing effect of unsupervised pretraining?
+1. How to select the hyperparameters of each stage of GLUP?
 1.

 ## Adversarial Networks